swup/docs/src/docs/other/minimal-reproduction.md

 ## What is a minimal reproduction?

-A minimal reproduction is a simplified version of your code to demonstrate a problem.
+A minimal reproduction is a **simplified version of your code to demonstrate a problem**.
 It should use the smallest amount of code and configuration needed to clearly show the problem.
 All features and dependencies not related to the issue should be removed.